kursatkara/KARA-Lab-at-OSU/content/authors/admin/_index.md

 ---
 title: Kursat Kara
-role: Assistant Professor of Aerospace Engineering
+role: Assistant Professor, Mechanical and Aerospace Engineering
 avatar_filename: avatar.jpg
 bio: Dr. Kara is the principal investigator of the Kara Aerodynamics Research Laboratory at Oklahoma State University.
 He teaches Fundamentals of